 Hug you like A Bear

-Having Inflated tube around you gives the hug around your body and also it gives a good lift.
+Having an Inflated tube around you gives a hug around your body and also it gives a good lift.
 When you’re on the surface it enables you to stay upright.
-This you have your weights in the front and back pocket adjusted for buoyancy correction beforehand.
-If your back is inflation is greater than the front, you tend to float on the back.
+This you have your weights in the front and back pockets adjusted for buoyancy correction beforehand.
+If your back is inflation greater than the front, you tend to float on the back.
 Similarly, if your front tube is inflated greater than the back, you’ll float facedown.

 You’ll find yourself in a similar situation when you are underwater.
 If your tube is not inflated correctly you’ll tend to have your body inclined at an angle rather than horizontally, which make forward pedalling difficult.